P-p-H-d/mlib/README.md

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])

 Define the dictionary 'name##\_t' and its associated methods as "static inline" functions.
-'name' shall be a C identifier which will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the container.
 Current implementation uses chained Hash-Table and as such, elements in the dictionary are **unordered**.

 It shall be done once per type and per compilation unit.